 CFC's goal is to develop a world wide, whole health organization, which acts as an agent of change.

-We focus on the issues that prevent children and their families from achieving healthy, active, productive lives.
-We encourage and embrace alternative and integrative approaches that heal the mind, body and soul, as this is who we are.
+We focus on the issues that prevent humans from achieving healthy, active, productive lives.
+We encourage and embrace alternative and integrative approaches that heal the body, mind and soul.
 To do this, CFC is dedicated to providing education and support, collaborating with other agencies and promoting individual projects that aid to the betterment of an individual or family life.

 Another equally important activity is to educate